Candidasa Travel and Accommodation Guide

-The Crazy Kangaroo is a fabulous family friendly restaurant right on the main road of Candidasa.
+The Crazy Kangaroo is a fabulous family-friendly restaurant right on the main road of Candidasa.
 At the front is a pleasant setting that comprises a beer garden next to a koi pond along with another inside main bar and restaurant area.
 They serve a great selection of cocktails here and the kids can play pool and darts.

 3. Vincent’s Bar, Lounge & Restaurant

 Vincent’s is a popular dining choice that also offers some nightlife entertainment with its very popular jazz night dinners.
 Guests can enjoy international flare as well as Balinese and some great vegetarian dishes.
-Built over two storeys’s guest can enjoy live entertainment upstairs or a cozy garden setting at the rear.
+Built over two storeys’ guests can enjoy live entertainment upstairs or a cozy garden setting at the rear.
 They also have a great selection of French, Italian, Australian wines and their baby lobster is a specialty.

 Amazing Villas in Candidasa